Joseph L. Mankiewicz: 1934–1942: MGM

 Herman began working for Metro-Goldwyn-Mayer (MGM) in March 1933, and David O. Selznick hired Joseph as a screenwriter with a weekly salary of $750.
 At the age of 25, Joseph co-wrote Manhattan Melodrama (1934) with Oliver H. P. Garrett, which starred Myrna Loy and William Powell.
-The film was a critical and commercial success, and two months into its release, federal agents shot John Dillinger as he left a Chicago theater having viewed the film.
+The film was a critical and commercial success, and two months into its release, federal agents shot John Dillinger who left a Chicago theater.
 At the 1935 Academy Awards, Arthur Caesar won the Academy Award for Best Story.
 Meanwhile, Joseph contributed additional dialogue for King Vidor's 1934 film Our Daily Bread.

 Mankiewicz's next project was adapting Forsaking All Others (1934) based on the 1933 play by Edward Barry Roberts and Frank Morgan Cavett.
 Bernard H. Hyman was the producer, and Joe was instructed to write for Loretta Young, George Brent, and Joel McCrea.
 When Mankiewicz delivered the script, Hyman replied: "We're going to use Joan Crawford, Clark Gable and Robert Montgomery."
 He told Mankiewicz to arrive at Crawford's residence and read the script to her.
 Mankiewicz at first declined the offer, but later drove to Crawford's Brentwood home.
-During the reading, Crawford was delighted at the line: "I could build a fire by rubbing two boy scouts together."
-Forsaking All Others became a success, and Mankiewicz was assigned another Joan Crawford vehicle I Live My Life (1935), after Louis B. Mayer told Mankiewicz: "You're the only one on the lot who knows what to do with her."
+During the reading, Crawford was delighted at the line: "I could build a fire by rubbing two Boy Scouts together."
+Forsaking All Others became a success and Mankiewicz was assigned another Joan Crawford vehicle I Live My Life (1935), after Louis B. Mayer told Mankiewicz: "You're the only one on the lot who knows what to do with her."

 The 1936 film poster for Three Godfathers.
 Mankiewicz is listed as the producer near the bottom.

 In the autumn of 1935, having written three successful films, Mankiewicz personally requested Mayer to direct his own feature film.
 Mayer declined his proposition and instead replied: "You have to learn to crawl before you can walk."
 Mankiewicz was instead promoted as a film producer, beginning with Three Godfathers (1936).
-Adapted from the 1913 short story by Peter B. Kyne, the film is a biblically-inspired Western about three outlaws—Chester Morris, Lewis Stone and Walter Brennan—rescuing a baby in the Mojave Desert.
+Adapted from the 1913 short story by Peter B. Kyne, the film is a biblically inspired Western about three outlaws—Chester Morris, Lewis Stone and Walter Brennan—rescuing a baby in the Mojave Desert.

-Mankiewicz's next project was Fury (1936), that was inspired by a real-life mob lynching in which two suspects, held in a San Jose prison, were hanged for the murder of a department store heir.
-While in New York, screenwriter Norman Krasna read the story in The Nation, and during the summer of 1934, he pitched the idea to Mankiewicz and Samuel Marx, who were interested in it, which prompted an early story treatment.
+Mankiewicz's next project was Fury (1936), which was inspired by a real-life mob lynching in which two suspects, held in a San Jose prison, were hanged for the murder of a department store heir.
+While in New York, screenwriter Norman Krasna read the story in The Nation.
+During the summer of 1934, he pitched an adaptation to Mankiewicz and Samuel Marx, who were interested in it.
 After some time, Krasna had no recollection of the story, so Mankiewicz wrote a ten-page treatment titled Mob Rule and paid Krasner for the screen rights.
-Mankiewicz was assigned with Fritz Lang on a film "about a crooked D.A." but the project was shelved.